dolanske/vui/docs/content/docs/components/calendar.md

 # Calendar

 A date picker component that allows users to select dates and times.
-It's built on top of `@vuepic/vue-datepicker` and provides a consistent look and feel with the rest of the UI components.
+It's built on top of [Vue Datepicker](https://vue3datepicker.com/installation/) and provides a consistent look and feel with the rest of the UI components.

 ::calendar-example